 Relevance to local workforce needs and related job placement continues to be the strongest evidence that Coppin is fulfilling its mission and providing a high return on investment to the State, region, and beyond.
 On average, the University awards 450 undergraduate and graduate degrees, annually.
 Addressing workforce and societal needs such as the opioid epidemic, many of Coppin's students who obtain a Masters in Addiction Counseling provide direct assistance to residents within the local community and other parts of Maryland.
-Similarly, many education graduates boast a 100 percent pass rate on the PRAXIS II Certification examination.
+Similarly, many education graduates teach within the Baltimore City Public Schools System.
+The School of Education graduates boast a 100 percent pass rate on the PRAXIS II Certification examination.
 Nursing graduates also continue to pass the NCLEX, annually, at rates of 75 percent, or higher, and fill healthcare professions within the state.